AgentOp

 • Keep tool names and descriptions clear and concise

-• Return structured data when possible
+• Return structured data (JSON) when possible for richer LLM responses

 Performance